-- 1. The District must repay to ADE \$98,049.01 in Basic State Aid due to incorrectly reported student data. - 2.
-The District must ensure that it properly reports students' FTE pursuant to statute and ADE guidelines. - 3.
+- 1. The District must recoup from ADE \$173,275.43 in Basic State Aid due to incorrectly reported student data. - 2.
+The District should include checking ADE's Integrity Report (INTEG15) in its reconciliation process to review and fix students not passing integrity. - 3.
 The District must reconcile to ensure that enrollment dates are reported accurately pursuant to A.R.S. § 15-901. - 4.
-The District must provide education services to homebound student for a minimum of four hours per week for students certified as homebound pursuant to A.R.S. § 15-901. - 5.
-The District must properly document enrollment and attendance data and maintain this documentation as required by the General Records Retention Schedule Number GS-1074.
+The District needs to ensure that it properly reports students' FTE pursuant to statute and ADE guidelines. - 5.
+The District must collect required medical certification documentation and provide education services to homebound student for a minimum of four hours per week for students certified as Homebound pursuant to A.R.S. § 15-901.